mattrussi/gitlab-com-runbooks/docs/duo/code_suggestion_failover.md

 ## How to switch to backup for code generation
 We are using [feature flag to swtich the model and model provider](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/lib/code_suggestions/prompts/code_generation/ai_gateway_messages.rb#L37).

-In case an outage happens to primary model provider, we need to run this command `/chatops run feature set incident_fail_over_generation_provider true` in #production slack channel
+In case an outage happens to primary model provider, we need to run this command `/chatops run feature set incident_fail_over_generation_provider true` in `#production` slack channel

-This setting will direct LLM request to `claude-3-5-sonnet-20240620` provided by anthropic.

-In .runway folder, there are [env-staging.yml](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/blob/main/.runway/env-production.yml?ref_type=heads) and [env-production.yml](https://gitlab.com/gitlab-org/modelops/applied-ml/code-suggestions/ai-assist/-/blob/main/.runway/env-staging.yml?ref_type=heads).
-In case of the outage, we need to create and merge the MR to update the AIGW_DEFAULT_PROMPTS, and then the runway tool will apply the .env change.

-After the primary LLM provider is back online, we can revert the above MR, so that we are switching back to the primary LLM provider.
+After the primary LLM provider is back online, we change back to the primary model, and run `/chatops run feature set incident_fail_over_generation_provider false` in `#production` slack channel

 ## How to switch to backup for code completion